ericvenarusso/Write-a-Data-Science-Blog-Post/README.md

 This code runs with Python version 3.* and requires some libraries, to install theses libraries you will need to execute: </br>
 ` pip install -r requirements.txt `

-You will need to download Stackoverflow’s 2017 and 2018 Annual Developer Survey and put in specific files.
+You will need to download Stackoverflow’s 2017 and 2018 Annual Developer Survey and put in specific folders.
 You can find the data to download [here](https://insights.stackoverflow.com/survey). </br>

-To move the downloaded files to the folder, you can execute. </br>
+To move the downloaded files to the specific folder, you can execute. </br>

 1. Stackoverflow’s 2017 data </br>
 ` mv survey_results_public.csv Write-a-Data-Science-Blog-Post/data/2017/survey_results_public.csv `</br>